ufs-community/land-DA_workflow/doc/source/doc-snippets/create-work-dir.rst

 where ``/path/to/landda`` is the path to the directory where the user plans to run Land DA experiments (e.g., ``/Users/Joe.Schmoe/landda``).
 In the experiment configuration file, this directory is referred to as ``${exp_basedir}``.

-Optionally, users can save this directory path in an environment variable (e.g., ``$LANDDAROOT``) to avoid typing out full path names later.
+Optionally, users can save this directory path in an environment variable (e.g., ``$BASEDIR``) to avoid typing out full path names later.

 .. code-block:: console

-   export LANDDAROOT=`pwd`
+   export BASEDIR=`pwd`

-In this documentation, ``$LANDDAROOT`` is used, but users are welcome to choose another name for this variable if they prefer.
+In this documentation, ``$BASEDIR`` is used, but users are welcome to choose another name for this variable if they prefer.